 Madison, WI Delivery of a Controlled Substance Attorney

-The legislature has made it clear a substantial punishment can be handed down.
+The legislature has made it clear that a substantial punishment can and should be handed down.
 However, there is no minimum sentence for a conviction for delivery of a controlled substance.
-This is where an attorney knowledgeable in the practice of drug crime defense is invaluable.
-If a conviction is unavoidable knowing what and how to argue at sentencing is important.
+If a conviction is unavoidable, you need a quality defense attorney.
+This is where knowledge in the practice of drug crime defense is invaluable.
+Knowing what to argue and how to argue at sentencing is important.
 It can make a difference between a prison sentence and probation.

 Wisconsin's Delivery of a Controlled Substance Statute

 Under Wisconsin Statute 961.41(1) you can be charged and convicted with delivery of a controlled substance if the following three elements are present.